hashimati/Service-Requests-Offers-Microservices/README.md

-The implmenentation will be as following:
+The implmenentation is as following:
 ```java
    public Single<Offer> save(Offer offer, String token){